No doubt that knowledge is power.

 - Frequent feeding

 - Cold compression ” Gel pads, cold towel, etc.)

 Don’t panic if you get breast engorgement.
 It is normal due to the pressure created on the breast tissues by the sudden increase in breast milk amounts.

 4-How can I avoid sore nipple during my long journey of breastfeeding?

-This one of the most frequent breastfeeding problems that happened at the early weeks.
+This one is the most frequent breastfeeding problem.

 Unfortunately, a sore nipple is one of the top causes to stop breastfeeding earlier than recommended.